New Hampshire Divorce Laws

 • The period of marital life

-• Any indirect or direct input made by one partner to assist the other partner in employment or to develop the career or in education
+• Any indirect or direct input made by one partner to assist the other partner in employment or to develop their career or in education

-• Any hindrance in the personal career or educational chances of one partner for the advantage of the children or the marriage or the other partner’s career
+• Any hindrance in the personal career or educational chances of one partner for the sake of the children or the marriage or the other partner's career

-• Considerable difference amongst the partners with respect to inputs to the management and care of the house, education and care of the children and to the marriage
+• Considerable difference amongst the partners with respect to inputs for the management and care of the house, education and care of the children.

-• During the marital life, which actions of both partners resulted in increase or decrease of the value of property owned by these partners
+• During the marital life, the actions of both partners that has resulted in an increase or decrease of the value of property owned by these partners

-• Before or during the marital life, which expectations of retirement rights or pension were obtained
+• Before or during the marital life, the expectations of retirement rights or pension have been obtained

-• The effects on tax for each party
+• The effects of tax on each party

 • As per the valid prenuptial contract created amongst the partners in good faith, what value of property was assigned to each partner